 - Completed slate roof project.

-- Received DASNY grant for Slate roof project.
+- Received DASNY grant for roof project.

 - Widen library parking lot aprons entrance and exit.